eropple/stateful/README.md

 Contact: Ed Ropple (ed+stateful@edropple.com)

 ## Current Status ##
-Currently, Stateful is essentially feature-complete **for Windows and MonoGame only**.
-As I'm not using XNA myself anymore, it doesn't have a project for that (though given MonoGame's compatibility, it should be as simple as creating a project, copying over the MonoGame.Windows files, and adding the appropriate dependencies).
-Similarly, it shouldn't be too hard to create MacOS and Linux ports on a similar basis.
+Currently, Stateful is essentially feature-complete **for XNA on Windows and MonoGame on Windows only**.
+It shouldn't be too hard to create MacOS and Linux ports on a similar basis; similar code should work for the 360 if you want to build a project for it.

 Eventually (read: when I need it), I'll be adding gesture and touch support for MonoGame.
 That should probably work with XNA on Windows Phone 7, too, but I